Brad Pitt’s ‘Allied’ Costar Marion Cotillard Shading Angelina After Affair Rumor

 Both parties have vehemently denied the cheating rumors.
 In fact, sources told Gossip Cop that Jolie never thought Pitt cheated with Cotillard.
 Not only were the rumors of an affair untrue, but they also didn’t lead to Jolie and Pitt’s divorce.

 That hasn’t, of course, stopped the rumors from piling up.
 According to Yahoo, Jolie thought Pitt was having affairs with multiple women, not just Cotillard.
-An insider claims that Jolie was fine dealing with Pitt’s infidelity, but when Cotillard was thrown into the mix, she couldn’t take it any longer.
+An insider claims that Jolie was fine dealing with Pitt’s infidelity, but when Cotillard was thrown in the mix she couldn’t take it any longer.

 “Ange could handle him having flings with random women who posed no real threat to her,” the source revealed.
 “But this would look like she was being replaced.”

 Jolie allegedly compiled evidence against Pitt and confronted him last summer.
-Pitt supposedly admitted to some of the things Jolie uncovered, and their divorce ensued.
+Pitt supposedly admitted to some of the things Jolie uncovered and their divorce ensued.
 There’s no telling what kind of dirt Jolie dug up, but some of it might be revealed in a documentary about their split.

 Noted celebrity writer Ian Halperin is coming out with a bombshell documentary, titled Brangelina: The Untold Story, which threatens to reveal the truth behind the shocking breakup.
 Halperin claims that Jolie and Pitt were headed for a split as early as 2015.
 Even more surprising, it was Pitt who wanted out of the relationship.

-Pitt allegedly threatened to go public with the split, which prompted Jolie to act first.
+Pitt allegedly threatened to go public with split, which prompted Jolie to act first.
 She filed for divorce in September and has yet to reach a custody agreement with Pitt.

 Tell us!
 Do you think Brad Pitt and Marion Cotillard were more than friends on the set of ‘Allied’?
 Let us know in the comments below.